AgamJolly44/Reliance-Smart-Sales-Dashboard-Using-Power-BI/README.md

 * **Backend**: Node.js / Flask / Django
 * **Database**: MySQL / PostgreSQL / MongoDB
 * **Visualization**: Chart.js / D3.js / Power BI integration

+### Project Objective
+The primary goal of this project is to streamline the sales monitoring process through a visually rich, data-driven dashboard.
+By leveraging advanced data visualization and reporting